jasonwoodland/iTerm2-borderless/README.md

 ### 4. Set preferences

-In the patched build, go to _Preferences > Appearance_ and disable _Show line under title bar when the tab bar is not visble_
+In the patched build, go to *Preferences > Appearance* and disable *Show line under title bar when the tab bar is not visble*

+Next, go to *Preferences > Advanced*

 #### Set the terminal margins